Average reading time for this article is: 2m:44s

 The active compound in cinnamon is called cinnamaldehyde.
 In a Japanese study published in the "Journal of Nutritional Science and Vitaminology" in 2012, two groups of mice were fed a high-fat and high-sucrose diet.
 One group was given cinnamaldehyde daily, and the other group was not (the control group).

-After a month, the scientists found that the group of mice receiving the cinnamaldehyde were weighing significantly less than the control group, and their levels of mesenteric adipose tissue (a fancy word for belly fat if you like) had also decreased significantly compared with the control group.
+After a month, the scientists found that the group of mice receiving the cinnamaldehyde were weighing significantly less than the control group, and their levels of mesenteric adipose tissue (a fancy word for belly fat) had also decreased significantly compared with the control group.
 They concluded that the cinnamaldehyde stimulated the metabolism of the fatty visceral tissue, suggesting that cinnamon could be useful in reducing belly fat.

 I have always loved cinnamon.
 I add cinnamon to my morning smoothies and all my coffees on a daily basis.
-I have recently switched exclusively to using only Ceylon cinnamon and I would recommend you do the same.
+I have recently switched exclusively to using only Ceylon cinnamon and I would recommend you do the same if you consume cinnamon often.